 ACT supports multidisciplinary, collaborative academic research focused on restoring the microbiome with one goal in mind...cures!
 Our research projects and collaborations are rapidly expanding and spread across multiple health conditions.
 Read more about our academic collaborators and current research projects below.

 A placebo-controlled trial at the University of Minnesota investigating the role of bacteria linked to hydrogen sulfide gas and inflammation in Ulcerative Colitis.
-This study is nearing the end of its recruitment goal.
-Visit their site to learn more about the study and enrollment qualifications.
-Hear more from the principal investigator, Dr. Byron Vaughn and in the publication.
+Visit their site to learn more about the study.
+Hear more from the principal investigator, Dr. Byron Vaughn and in their published journal article.

 This phase 1 single blinded, placebo-controlled trial is currently recruiting patients.
 More trial information and eligibility criteria are available here.